 - The original 1972 Constitution describes the Government of Bangladesh as "secular", but in 1977 an executive proclamation deleted the word "secular" and inserted a phrase stating that a fundamental State principle is "absolute trust and faith in the Almighty Allah".
-The phrase "bismillah-ar-rahman-ar-rahim"- (in the name of Allah, the beneficent, the merciful) inserted before the Preamble of the Constitution.
+The phrase "bismillah-ar-rahman-ar-rahim"- (in the name of Allah, the beneficent, the merciful) was inserted before the Preamble of the Constitution.
 Undoubtedly these were political moves in order to strengthen relationships with the Muslim countries, including wealthy Arab oil-producing countries.
-But no attempt has been made to erase these amendments from Constitution.
-On the contrary, after lengthy discussion, there was a conscious decision to retain these provisions. - The Fourth Amendment of the Constitution dated 25 of the Constitution by changing the form of government; and in the case of Hamidul Huq by the Secretary, Ministry of Information and
+But no attempt has been made to erase these amendments from the Constitution.
+On the contrary, after lengthy discussion, there was a conscious decision to retain these provisions. - The Fourth Amendment of the Constitution dated 25 January 1975 clearly altered the basic structure of the Constitution by changing the form of government; and in the case of Hamidul Huq Chowdhury and others Vs. Bangladesh represented by the Secretary, Ministry of Information and